minexxtechnology/MineSmart/README.md

      2.4 Tracking the minerals supply chain

 The Tracking tab gives you access to the 7 stageviews from the digging all the way through the International Trading, including two additional views for Smelters and Tech manufacturers companies.
-Miner managers can update the supply chain stage for every minerals batch and follow it through a tracking dashboard while viewing the stages history and resources involved at each stage.
+Mine managers can update the supply chain stage for every minerals batch and follow it through a tracking dashboard while viewing the stages history and resources involved at each stage.

          2.4.1 Stageview 1: Production